DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/09-17 Animation Timing.md

 ## Takeaways

+### Starting Pose

 ### The Parts of an Animation
-An animation can be broken down into three parts:
+An animation can be broken down into ***four main parts***:
 - **Wind Up**: The duration at the beginning of the animation, where the character prepares for the action.
 - **Action**: The main part of the animation, where the action takes place.
 The "attack" part of an attack animation.
-Typically, this is the shortest part of the animation, possibly even a single
+Typically, this is the shortest part of the animation, possibly even a single frame.
+- **Follow Through**: The duration at the end of the animation, where the character recovers from the action.
+- **The Cancel Point**

 ## Animation Philosophy
 The player's animations should: